This Fragrant Friday is dedicated to my sister, Rosemary, who lost her battle with ALS on February 6, 2013.

 Today’s featured essential oil has a long history; in fact, it is one of the oldest recorded herbs in history.
 References to Rosemary were found written in cuneiform on stone tablets dating from the 5th millennium BC.
 Dioscorides, the first-century Greek physician, recommended it for its “warming faculty” and students in ancient Greece and Rome wore rosemary wreaths on their heads when in their studies.

-The Latin name Rosmarinus means “dew of the sea” because of its abundance around the Mediterranean and its association with the Venus, the goddess of love who was said to have sprung from the sea foam.
+The Latin name Rosmarinus means “dew of the sea” because of its abundance around the Mediterranean and its association with Venus, the goddess of love who was said to have sprung from the sea foam.

 Rosemary